stevebus/unrealdemo/docs/deploy-azure-resources.md

 ```

 where \<project name> is a short name (5-10 characters and MUST be all lowercase) that describes your project and \<location> is the 'short name" of your chosen location (for example 'eastus2').
 We will use the \<project name> as the prefix for the name we use for all of the Azure resources we will create.

+> NOTE:  the variables that we are setting as we progress through the instructions from here on are only valid for the lifetime of the cloud shell session.
+If you close your cloud shell before completing the deployment, you will need to restart from the top

 Create a resource group in that region with this command: